AbdoSadory/myreadsapp/README.md

 You may also see any lint errors in the console.

 ### `Detials`
-It consists of 2 pages (MainPage and SearchPage)
+= It consists of 2 pages (MainPage and SearchPage)
+= The Project is divided onto usable components [BookShelf,Book]

 # Enjoy